hughStanford/birdsOnIGS/README.md

 Selecting the appropriate GLMM from the included models.
 Adjusting the ecological input variables used for prediction to match the ecological variable of interest.

+**Data availability**
+Access to the data used in the model fitting and prediction process are available at via the following public repository DOI:10.6084/m9.figshare.28711985.